cybercoder-naj/logestic/README.md

 ### Preset request logging

-Currently there are these [presets](./src/presets/index.ts) availble to use.
+Currently, there are these [presets](./src/presets/index.ts) available to use.

 ```typescript
 import { Elysia } from 'elysia';